Frequently Asked Questions

 Yes and we constantly review this amount to determine if we need more.
 Public Liability covers the church against any claims arising out of a breach in your duty of care.
 Imagine if, through a lack of regular maintenance, the ceiling in your hall collapsed while a youth group or kids club was using it and a number of children got injured.
 These claims may not be brought against the church until the child or person reaches adulthood and this could be many years into the future.
 Any settlement amount will be based on the cost of living at the time the settlement is made whilst the amount of insurance cover you have is what was in place at the time the incident occurred.
 That is why we must always look to the future for the amount we insure for.

-The Summary of Insurance shows that we are insured for $240,000,000 for any damage to our property.
+The Summary of Insurance shows that churches are insured for $170,000,000 for any damage to our property.
 Are we paying for that?

 No, you’re not.
 The limit on our ISR policy is governed by our maximum exposure to any one risk, hence the large limit.
 Your premium is based on the sum insured that is shown on your renewal notice.